 Even today, asbestos use is not banned in the USA, but federal regulations place restrictions on its manufacture, use and disposal, and legal protections are in place for workers who could be exposed, whether in manufacturing, removal, construction, mining or other industries.

 What Is Mesothelioma?

 Nearly every person living and working in Louisiana has been exposed to asbestos at some point because it is used in so many products.
 Workers in these industries face exposure to asbestos fibers because of asbestos products in their workplace:

 - Plumbing trade

 - Katrina cleanup workers

 There are various job sites that are known to have exposed workers to asbestos, including oil refineries in Shreveport, Princeton and Lake Charles, the Port of Baton Rouge, in Plaquemine and other locations throughout the state.
-If you have been diagnosed with mesothelioma contact us online or call us immediately at (318) 561-2500.

 Treatment For Mesothelioma